wliammd/Eightfold-Path/README.md

 # Eightfold-Path
 A practice repository to reduce suffering and support wellbeing.
-Change made locally. git
+Change made locally.